ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 We now support four different emitters: sync, socket, curl and an out-of-band file emitter.
 The most basic emitter only requires you to specify the type of emitter to be used and the collectors URI as parameters.

 All emitters support both `GET` and `POST` as methods for sending events to Snowplow collectors.
-For the sake of speed we recommend using `POST` as we can then bundle many events together into a single Request.
+For the sake of speed we recommend using `POST` as the tracker can then bundle many events together into a single request.

 It is recommended that after you have finished logging all of your events to run the following command: